nickmaheshwari/android-entertainment-search/README.md

-#This is a movie search application
+Android Entertainment Search:
+This is a relatively simple Android application that implements OMBD's API to search for entertainment.
 API  docs:
 http://omdbapi.com/